Terror suspect’s prison escape ‘clearly pre-planned’ – Met boss

 Sir Mark Rowley branded it “extremely concerning” that the 21-year-old, who escaped from HMP Wandsworth in south-west London on Wednesday, was “on the loose”.

-His comments came as the force confirmed officers had been searching overnight in Richmond Park – a few miles from the jail – as part of the nationwide manhunt.
+His comments came as the force confirmed officers had been searching overnight in Richmond Park – a few miles from the jail – as the nationwide manhunt entered a third day.

 Khalife, an ex-soldier who was awaiting trial after allegedly planting a fake bomb at an RAF base and gathering information that might be useful to terrorists or enemies of the UK, was discharged from the Army in May.